CatherineTirzah/zyro-ai-insurance/README.md

 ## 🚀 Conclusion

-Zyro transforms traditional insurance into a proactive, automated system.
+Shxld transforms traditional insurance into a proactive, automated system.
 By combining AI, parametric triggers, and fraud-resistant mechanisms, it ensures gig workers are financially protected during disruptions — instantly, fairly, and efficiently.